fastforwardlabs/mdffreport12/src/02-background.md

 ![Illustration shows the training phase in the anomaly detection loop.
-Based on data (which may or may not contain abnormal samples), the AD model learns a model of normal data and assigns an anomaly score based on this.](figures/ill-13.png)
+Based on data (which may or may not contain abnormal samples), the AD model learns a model of normal behavior and assigns an anomaly score based on this.](figures/ill-13.png)

 ![Illustration of the test step in the anomaly detection